Ventilator Shortages Loom As States Ponder Rules For Rationing

 But beyond liability worries, doctors say they also want clear ethical rules for rationing.
 In Washington State, which saw the country's first COVID-19 deaths, hospitals and doctors have been familiarizing themselves with a document called the Scarce Resource Management and Crisis Standards of Care Overview.

-"We would be consulting a grid, if it got to that point," says Randall Curtis, a professor of medicine and a pulmonary and critical care specialist at the University of Washington in Seattle.
+"We would be consulting a grid, if it got to that point," says Dr. Randall Curtis, a professor of medicine and a pulmonary and critical care specialist at the University of Washington in Seattle.
 He hopes rationing can be avoided, but he and his colleagues have been reviewing the state's triage process, just in case.

 "We have to be thinking about that [now], because we don't want to be thinking about it for the first time as we're trying to implement it," Curtis says.